What caused tech layoff 2022–2024

 Tech companies around the world are pushing hard to get more productivity out of their employees in order to not only achieve but to further optimize profitability.

-Layoff has been happening for the last 3 years.
+Layoffs have been happening for the last 3 years.
 Are we getting to the end of the tunnel?

-Unfortunately, I have a pessimistic perspective in the near to mid term future.
+Unfortunately, I have a pessimistic perspective in the near to mid-term future.

 Hiring is hard to come by.
 If there is an opening, the candidates go through a lot more scrutiny in the interview process.
 Companies are looking for unicorns who can wear multiple hats instead of just someone good enough to do the job.